 - If the web submission process does not work for some reason, please email the technical support team at firstname.lastname@example.org.
 As a last resort, please email your anonymous manuscript and a separate title page (containing the authors’ details) to email@example.com

 The submission fee for a registered report is €100.
-To submit a registered report, please select “Registered Report” as the category of submission in step 2 of the submission process.
+The submission fee is refunded in full if the proposal is accepted.
+To submit a registered report, please select “Registered Report” as the submission category in Step 2 of the submission process.